Munjung Kim

 qns8tc@virginia.edu

 Hi!
-I'm a PhD student in Informatics at Indiana University Bloomington, specializing in Complex Systems and Network Science.
-My research focuses on using and developing advanced AI and data science techniques to understand innovation in science and technology.
+I'm a PhD candidate in Data Science at University of Virginia.
+My research focuses on using and developing advanced AI and machine learning techniques to understand innovation in science and technology.
 Thesedays, I'm also interested in exploring how large language models can be enhanced and understood through the lens of collective intelligence.
 Before joining the PhD program, I completed my undergraduate studies in Physics at Pohang University of Science and Technology (POSTECH).

 Machine Learning · Large Language Models · Science of Science